Saathwik-Kota/C-project/README.md

 Functions like create_employee and create_department use malloc to make room for a new node.
 They copy the name strings safely and fill in the data.
 If there’s not enough memory, they handle it.

 ##### Insertion :
-Employees and departments are added at the head of the list (head-insertion), so it’s fast—O(1) time.
+Employees and departments are added at the head of the list (head-insertion).

 ##### Display :
 You can print the employee or department lists in a nice table by traversing the links.